-He reminded that when were married at a church in Germany (Neither of us were Christians.), the Baptist minister took out the wedding ring and said, “You see this ring?
+He reminded that when were married at a church in Germany (Neither of us was Christians.), the Baptist minister took out the wedding ring and said, “You see this ring?
 There is no end to it.
 Just like the covenant you are going into with your wife.
 There is no end to the agreement you have with her.
 The only thing that can end this is death.
-But here on this earth, as long as you’re alive, it is a continuous life that your have with her.”
+But here on this earth, as long as you’re alive, it is a continuous life that you have with her.”

-After our divorce I was able to buy a piece of property next to where Petra had bought a piece of property.
+After our divorce, I was able to buy a piece of property next to where Petra had bought a piece of property.
 Petra loves to dance so as she would leave with a dance partner I would stand outside and wave, loving her, and saying, “Have a great time.”
 God just kept instructing me, “Stay straight.
 Stay true.”
 This went on for five years.
-Then there was and issue where I just got tired.
+Then there was an issue where I just got tired.

 Then I got into a relationship with a very nice lady, and confusion set in.
 I didn’t even know myself.
 I would lie.
 I would say one thing to Petra and something else to the other person.
 I didn’t know myself and I didn’t like myself.
-All along, in my heart, I continued to see the wedding ring that was a never ending circle, and the covenant I have with my wife.
+All along, in my heart, I continued to see the wedding ring that was a never-ending circle, and the covenant I have with my wife.
 Although we were divorced I never saw her as not being my wife.

 I had never proposed to Petra the first time around, which we laughed about, but I also think it was a sore spot for us.
 So when we finally came together again and I knew we needed to remarry I invited our two children, our daughter in law, and granddaughter over.
 It was Mother’s Day.
-In front of them all I got down on my knee and did what I needed to do.
+In front of them all, I got down on my knee and did what I needed to do.
 I proposed to Petra and she accepted.
 We were married about two weeks later.